Denis William Brogan: Early life and education

 Denis Brogan was born in Glasgow, the eldest son of Denis Brogan (1856–1934), a master tailor, and Elizabeth Toner.
-His father was originally from County Donegal, and was a liberal-minded pro-Boer and Irish nationalist who, at one point, served as head of the Glasgow branch of the United Irish League, while his mother was a sister of John Toner, Bishop of Dunkeld.
+His father, originally from County Donegal, was a liberal-minded pro-Boer and Irish nationalist who, at one point, served as head of the Glasgow branch of the United Irish League, while his mother was a sister of John Toner, Bishop of Dunkeld.
 The younger Brogan was educated at St Columcille's Roman Catholic School, Rutherglen, and Rutherglen Academy.
 Having initially been cajoled by his parents to study medicine at the University of Glasgow, he switched to an arts degree following a series of low marks in his examinations, graduating MA Hons. in 1923.
 Brogan subsequently studied at Balliol College, Oxford, where he obtained a further degree in history in 1925.
 He then spent an additional year studying American politics at Harvard University on a Rockefeller Research Fellowship.

 Brogan had three brothers, of whom the best known was the conservative journalist Colm Brogan (1902–1977).
 His other two siblings, Willie and Diarmuid, both taught at St Mungo's Academy in the East End of Glasgow.